-These days, Brickhouse logs anywhere from 18 to 23 miles a week.
-For her, running is the ideal way to stay in shape and keep connected with friends.
+Find a buddy.
+Running can be a great way to stay in shape and keep connected with friends.
 "Women tend to respond better to running in groups," Galloway says.
-"It's very powerful for women; it helps keep them motivated."
+"It helps keep them motivated."

 The Walk-Run Ratio

-Even in the beginning, when the bulk of your run time is spent walking, you are still getting a good workout.
+Even in the beginning, when the bulk of your run time is spent walking, you’re still getting a good workout.
 "Walking is the best cross-training," Galloway says.
-"And a lot of people progress to marathons in just six months."
+"And a lot of people progress to marathons in just 6 months."

-Here are a few of runner Jeff Galloway's tips to keep you on the run and off the injured list.
+Here are a few of Galloway's tips to keep you on the run and off the injured list.

 Go for gain, not pain .
-"Follow the huff and puff rule: If you are huffing and puffing at the end of a run, you have overdone it," says Galloway, who advises a slow and easy approach to running.
+"Follow the huff-and-puff rule: If you’re huffing and puffing at the end of a run, you’ve overdone it," says Galloway, who advises a slow and easy approach to running.
 "The bottom line: You need to monitor your aches and pains."

 Avoid runner's lows.
-Done incorrectly, running can cause a lot of discomfort and even injury, says Galloway.
-"People get discouraged and feel they are not designed for running.
+Done incorrectly, running can cause a lot of discomfort and even injury, Galloway says.
+"People get discouraged and feel they’re not designed for running.
 Really, they just need to correct their walk/run ratio [until it feels right]."

 Run through it.
 Galloway and his wife have written two running books for women.
-"We went through a list of concerns with physicians and ob-gyns, such as menopause, PMS, and pregnancy," says Galloway.
+"We went through a list of concerns with physicians and ob-gyns, such as menopause, PMS, and pregnancy," Galloway says.
 "Women can run through all of these things, though they will likely have to make individual adjustments to their routine."